5l1v3r1/WhatsSpy-Public-wiki/getting-started-rpi-image.markdown

 ## 10) Optional steps / handy things to know

+* You can enable notifications via *NotifyMyAndroid*, *LiveNotifier* or even WhatsApp.
+For this you need to edit your `config.php` (like before) and change entries in `$whatsspyNotificatons`.
+After saving your change restart the tracker by again calling `bash /home/pi/whatsspy-public-startup`.
+* If you want to share profiles via the internet you need to port forward port 80 on your Raspberry Pi.
+Use the IP adress you gained in **7)** and [follow this guide].(http://portforward.com/english/applications/port_forwarding/Apache/default.htm)
 * You can use `cat /home/pi/tracker.log` to view any history of the tracker and use `screen -r` to get a live view of the tracker.
 You can exit this view by using `Ctrl + a` and `Ctrl + d`.
 * I advise you to change the default password of the user `pi` to something else.
 You can do this by using `passwd`.
 * If you ever choose to shutdown the pi undertake these steps: